Coronavirus - COVID19: Service information

 What additional cleaning is taking place?

-Our buses are comprehensively cleaned every night by our expert team of cleaners, including regular disinfection of all grab rails and poles, entrance door handles, window ledges and other touchpoints.
+Our buses are comprehensively cleaned by our expert team of cleaners, including regular disinfection of all grab rails and poles, entrance door handles, window ledges and other touchpoints.

 Will you be providing face masks or hand sanitiser for passengers?